Decision Making At The End Of Life

 Most patients express the desire to die at home when asked (which itself happens rarely) but few do.
 Why?
 Because even when a plan to die at home is laid out in advance, complications invariably arise that weren’t foreseen and patients and families panic.
 They then come back to the hospital for reevaluation and reassurance.
 Despite the extensive home services we’ve had available in this country for decades, dying at home still seems to be the exception rather than the rule.
 My only piece of advice here: if you’re certain you want to die at home, if it’s important to you, discuss in advance the panic your family will undoubtedly experience and plan for it.
 Recognize and discuss the possibility of your own panic and plan for that as well.
 But also know that if in those final moments you change your mind and go the hospital, that’s okay, too.

-There are thankfully few circumstances in which modern medicine can’t adequately control a terminal patient’s pain (though, of course, exceptions do exist).
+There are thankfully few circumstances in which modern medicine can’t adequately control a terminal patient’s pain.
 There is sometimes, however, a choice to be made between pain control and level of alertness (narcotics are good pain relievers but may impair a patient’s consciousness at the high doses sometimes required to quell pain).
 Surprisingly, almost every patient for whom I’ve cared who was faced with this trade off has chosen to endure more pain rather than clouding of their consciousness.

 Doctors are notoriously undertrained in the principles of good pain management, often reluctant to go after their patient’s pain aggressively.
 Patients should communicate directly and concretely their fears about needless suffering and their expectations that their doctors will work with them to keep them comfortable.
 I always make a point to say two things to my terminal patients that in my experience has never failed to provide reassurance: “No matter what, I will not abandon you” and “I will keep you comfortable.”
 And I mean both.
 If your doctor fails to convince you he or she can and will as well, find another.